omchitlangia/Calculator-V.1.1/readme.md

 Created By: Om Chitlangia (discord: omchitlangia)

-This is my first and a very basic project.
-It is a beginner project that I made using everything that I have learnt so far.
+Here's my first , a very basic project that I made using everything I've learnt so far

-Please drop your review of the program and suggestions for future, as it helps me get better.
+Feel free to drop your reviews and any improvement/changes it needs. :)